Diana Leafe Christian: Public speaking and workshops

 Christian speaks, leads workshops, and shows slide presentations on ecovillages in the US and Canada, including Ecovillage Training Center at The Farm in Tennessee, Los Angeles Eco-Village, Lost Valley Educational Center in Oregon, O.U.R.
 Ecovillage in British Columbia, and Easton Mountain Center in New York.
 At a 2015 engagement, she spoke on the application of permaculture design principles to ecovillages' financial, legal, and social aspects, in San Diego.

 She has led workshops at the North American Cohousing Conference, Twin Oaks Communities Conference, and FIC's Art of Community gathering.
 Her articles on ecovillages and intentional communities have appeared in publications ranging from Mother Earth News to Canada's This Magazine.
-She has been quoted in The New York Times, Harper's magazine, and AARP Magazine, and has been interviewed by Vision magazine, New Dimensions Radio, NPR, and the BBC.
+She has been quoted in The New York Times, Harper's magazine, and AARP: The Magazine, and has been interviewed by Vision magazine, New Dimensions Radio, NPR, and the BBC.

 From at least as early as 2013, and continuing into 2021, Christian has studied and advised communities on governance and decision-making.
 She is conversant on sociocracy and holacracy and the "N Street Consensus Method", as alternatives to what she terms "consensus with unanimity".
 She was the keynote speaker at 2013 annual conference of the Swedish Ecovillage Network.
 In 2020, she is leading online courses in sociocracy.